Overview

-When you sign up for a trading account with Wealthsimple, you agree to avoid participating in any trading methods that are considered manipulative or misleading.
+When you sign up for a trading account with Wealthsimple, you agree to avoid participating in any trading methods the Canadian Investment Regulatory Organization (CIRO) considers manipulative or misleading.
 These methods include:

-- Creating orders on the marketplace (i.e. a buy or sell of a security) that create or could create a false or misleading appearance of trading activity.
+- Creating orders on the marketplace (a buy or sell of a security) that creates or could create a false or misleading appearance of trading activity.

-- Activity that could create an artificial price for a security.
+- An activity that could create an artificial price for a security.

 Examples of trading activities that are not allowed include: